goodgamebuddy/goodgamebuddy.github.io/_posts/2021-11-10-how-to-add-a-game-system.md

 - wait while it downloads all the data files...

 ### Demo
+This demonstrates how to add a game system, including how long it can take to download all the files...

 <img align="left" width="411" height="852" src="{{ site.baseurl }}/assets/image/AddGameSystemDemo.gif" title="How to add a game system demo">